Editor’s Verdict

 The secure Plus500 Futures trading platform handles all financial transactions for verified clients.

-Plus500 only supports bank wires, where a $20 withdrawal fee applies, and credit/debit card transactions.
+Plus500 supports bank wires, where a $20 withdrawal fee applies, and credit/debit card transactions.
 The minimum deposit amount is $100.
 Plus500 Futures does not list a minimum withdrawal amount, and the finance department undertakes to process all withdrawal requests within three business days.

 Only verified trading accounts can deposit and withdraw, and the name on the payment processor must match the Plus500 Futures account name.
 Plus500 Futures notes that it will send withdrawals to the funding source.